Refugees bring a lot to Australian society. People who have come as refugees have been successful in the arts, sports, media, science and business.

 By definition, refugees are survivors.
 They have survived because of their courage, ingenuity and creativity.
 These are qualities which we value in Australia.
-If we assist newly arrived refugees to recover from the experiences of their past and rebuild their lives in Australia, we will reap the benefits of the qualities and experiences they bring to our society.
+If we support them to recover from their persecution and rebuild their lives in Australia, Australia will reap the benefits.